 - Their consent covers a particular agreement, what the agreement is, and if any other documents, agreements, or transactions will be covered with this consent.

 - Consent may be withdrawn.
 An explanation of how to withdraw consent must be included, and any expiration that may occur which would not allow for the consent to be withdrawn.

-- How they may obtain a paper copy of what they’re signing, and informing them of any fee associated with the cost of obtaining a paper copy.
+- How can they obtain a paper copy of what they’re signing, and any fee associated with the cost of obtaining a paper copy?

-2. Hardware and software requirements.
-Prior to obtaining a client’s consent, a person or company requesting an electronic signature must make the client aware of the hardware and software requirements for obtaining the electronic signature.
+Before obtaining a client’s consent, a person or company requesting an eSignature must make the client aware of the hardware and software requirements for obtaining the eSignature.

-This is to ensure that the client will have access to a computer and the software needed in order to effectuate the electronic signature.
+This is to ensure that the client will have access to a computer and the software needed to effectuate the eSignature.
 The client must ensure they’re able to access these items prior to giving their consent.

 If at any time prior to signing the hardware and/or software requirements change, the client must be made aware in writing.

-- Record retention.
-Records of electronic signatures and documents must be kept in accordance with appropriate law, and the company or person requesting the electronic signature must be responsible for keeping these records.
+Records of electronic signatures and documents must be kept in accordance with appropriate law, and the company or person requesting the eSignature must be responsible for keeping these records.

-Electronic signatures are valid as long as an original signature would remain valid.
-The term of validity of the signature will vary from agreement to agreement.
-In other words, the agreement that is electronically signed will govern the term of the agreement, and thereby, the term of the signature.
+Electronic signatures are valid as long as the agreement remains valid.
+In other words, the terms of the agreement will govern the terms of the signature.

 When the agreement expires, the electronic signature will expire.

 Electronic signatures are a convenient and time-saving way to conduct business, but there are some instances when only a pen and ink signature will be valid.

 The following documents are not covered as valid by the E-SIGN Act.